 What if my computer doesn't know which program to use?
 Or what if I have multiple web/VoIP-based programs?

 Some VoIP programs will automatically register as the handler for the tel protocol when you install them.
 If that didn't happen - or if you use multiple programs and want to set one as your default - here's how:

 - Decide which program you want to set as a default.

 - Open Windows Control Panel and click "Default Programs."

 - Select "Associate a file type or protocol with a program."

-- Scroll to the bottom of the list in the protocols section, find TEL, select it, and click "Change program."
+- Scroll within the protocols section, find TEL, select it, and click "Change program."

 - Select your web/VoIP-based program from the list provided.
 We use 3CX in our office, so that's what you see in the example below: